How to visit Yala National Park on safari: A complete guide

 Best time to visit Yala National Park

-Sri Lanka has 2 main monsoon seasons a year, which impact different regions and therefore will affect the wildlife sightings and your experience.
+Sri Lanka has two main monsoon seasons a year, which impact different regions and therefore will affect the wildlife sightings and your experience.

-For the best time to visit Yala National Park, would be during the dry season between February to July.
+The best time to visit Yala would be during the dry season between February and July.
 This is when the water is scarce, forcing the animals to gather around lakes, lagoons and waterholes.

 During this time, you’ll have an increased chance of spotting leopards, elephants, sloth bears, birds and other wildlife.

-If you are specifically wanting to see the leopard, then March to June is the best chance to spot them, due to the limited water supplies, which draws them out into the open terrain and more visible.
+If you specifically want to see the leopard, then March to June is the best chance to spot them, due to the limited water supplies, which draw them out into the open terrain and make them more visible.

 The temperatures during this time can reach over 30°C.

-Travel during the wet season (monsoon) between September to January, will see far fewer crowds, less jeep traffic, but wildlife spotting is less predictable.
+Travel during the wet season (September to January) is less crowded, with fewer jeeps, but wildlife spotting can be less predictable.

-If you are a birdwatcher, this is the perfect time to visit, you’ll see lush green landscape, dramatic skies, making this the perfect environment for photographers.
+If you are a birdwatcher, this is the perfect time to visit; you’ll see lush green landscape and dramatic skies, making this the perfect environment for photographers.

-Although our recommendation for leopard spotting is best between March to June, there is no guarantees that you’ll spot one.
+Although our recommendation for leopard spotting is best between March and June, there is no guarantee that you’ll spot one.

 We captured this little one searching for food